-According to Local 282 records, Mr. Leto became a Local 282 member on July 17, 2011.
-Mr. Leto's last dues payment was on December 15, 2020, and his dues are paid for through December of 2021.
+According to Local 282 records, Leto became a Local 282 member on July 17, 2011.
+Leto's last dues payment was on December 15, 2020, and his dues were paid through December of 2021.

-In the expert opinion of the FBI, Mr. Leto is an inducted member of the Colombo La Cosa Nostra ("LCN") Organized Crime Family.
+In the expert opinion of the FBI, Leto is an inducted member of the Colombo La Cosa Nostra ("LCN") Organized Crime Family.
 The Colombo LCN Family is an organized criminal group headquartered in New York City.
 Throughout its history, the Colombo LCN Family has furthered its criminal enterprise activities through murder, violence, extortion, labor union corruption, loansharking, gambling, white collar crime and narcotics trafficking.